DreamFields/CPU_Renderer/README.md

-# CPU_Renderer
+# Glight_Renderer
-A software raster renderer for learning
+A Glight raster renderer for learning